sinansevgi/myForecasts/README.md

 * You can open `index.html` with your preferred browser.

-* You can also use `npm run start:dev` for running development server.
+* You can also use `npm run start` for running development server.

+## Getting api key

+* Sign up for a OpenWeatherMap User Account

+* Subscribe to the free API plan

+* Navigate to API section

+* Generate an API key.

 ## Authors